Professional/Short course Introduction to Global Public Health

-On successful completion of the Introduction to Public Health module students will be able to access, synthesise, critically analyse and apply knowledge and understanding of:
+On successful completion of the Introduction to Global Public Health module, you will be able to access, synthesise, critically analyse and apply knowledge and understanding of:

 Careers / Further study